karolencina/100-days-of-code/log.md

 I also started the _Lorem Ipsum_ project.

 ### Day 59 | 25/09/22
 Although I finished the script of Lorem Ipsum following John Smilga's tutorial, there are some parts that I didn't really understand (the purpose of mapping and slicing) and I'll have to have another look tomorrow.
-I learned about `parseInt()`, `preventDefault()` and `isNaN()`
+I learned about `parseInt()`, `preventDefault()` and `isNaN()`.

+### Day 60 | 26/09/22
+The time to complete the most challenging project of the set has come!
+Today I started working on _Grocery Helper_ which is basically a shopping list.
+This is a great CRUD project which will probably take a while to complete.
+For now, I set up the content, style and declared constants and lets that I will be using at a later point.